Cisco: An Undervalued Dividend Stock Jewel

 Source: FY 2017/Q4 Earnings call

-Remember, this 49% growth we see here looks completely different to the 9% growth in terms of top-line revenue figures.
-That's quite some difference and I am also not able to translate it into future top-line figures at this stage.
+Remember, this 49% growth we see here looks completely different to the 9% growth in terms of top line revenue figures.
+That's quite some difference and I am also not able to translate it into future top line figures at this stage.
 That's why it is so important to monitor how that metric is trending and how management, not the markets, are interpreting it.

 Another example is in data center and cloud where the company reported another 50% growth in deferred revenue.
-On that account management stated:
+On that account, management stated:

 Our strong momentum continued in Q4 with 50% growth to $5 billion in deferred product revenue related to software and subscriptions which has doubled from two years ago.